X-Ray Properties of AGN in Brightest Cluster Galaxies. I.A Systematic Study of the Chandra Archive in the $0.2<z<0.3$ and $0.55<z<0.75$ Redshift Range: Data Reduction and Analysis

-In the second step, we fit all our sources with a single beta-profile and a double beta-profile, after excluding the inner circle with a radius of 3 arcsec.
+In the second step, we fit all our sources with a single-beta profile and a double-beta profile, after excluding the inner circle with a radius of 3 arcsec.
 The background is then just the extrapolated surface brightness profile in the inner circle.
-The use of the information from the modelization of the entire profile but the inner 3 arcsec will provide a different and independent estimate, and, with respect to a fixed aperture photometry, is not directly affected by the redshift of the source.
-When fitting a double beta-profile, we impose a minimum scale radius of 3 arcsec, and a maximum slope $\beta =2$, to avoid spurious components with extremely steep profiles.
-Finally, we compare the "flat surface-brightness" values with that obtained from single and double beta-profile fits to investigate the presence of possible systematics affecting our procedure.
+The use of the information from the modeling of the entire profile except for the inner 3 arcsec will provide a different and independent estimate, and with respect to a fixed-aperture photometry, is not directly affected by the redshift of the source.
+When fitting a double-bet aprofile, we impose a minimum scale radius of 3 arcsec, and a maximum slope $\beta =2$, to avoid spurious components with extremely steep profiles.
+Finally, we compare the "flat surface-brightness" values with thaoes obtained from single- and double-beta profile fits to investigate the presence of possible systematics that might affect our procedure.

-\subsection{Soft and hard-band flux and luminosity}
+\subsection{Soft and Hard-band Flux and Luminosity}

-For each X-ray detected BCG, we transform the observed net count rate to energy flux using the appropriate conversion factor at the source position, which is usually within few arcsec of the aimpoint of the {\sl Chandra} observation.
+For each X-ray detected BCG, we transform the observed net count rate to energy flux using the appropriate conversion factor at the source position, which is usually within a few arcseconds of the aimpoint of the {\sl Chandra} observation.
 Conversion factors are computed for an average power law with slope $\Gamma = 1.8$.
-Soft and hard fluxes are corrected for the Galactic absorption at the source position, estimated from the Galactic Hydrogen map of \citet{2005LAB}.
+Soft and hard fluxes are corrected for the Galactic absorption at the source position, estimated from the Galactic hydrogen map of \citet{2005LAB}.
 Moreover, soft and hard fluxes measured from our aperture photometry are increased by 5\% and 10\% respectively, to account for the flux lost outside the aperture.
-Conversion factors in the X-ray band are computed directly to transform 2-7 keV count rates into 2-10 keV energy flux, for a direct comparison with the literature.
+Conversion factors in the X-ray band are computed directly to transform 2-7 keV count rates into 2-10 keV energy flux for a direct comparison with the literature.